ragley/Foosbots_SPR_23/README.md

 Replace with whatever you wish to call that particular session of training.

-`<BuildFolder>` is the directory of the latest built .exe from unity.
+`<BuildFolder>` is the directory of the latest built .exe from Unity.

 `time-scale` should always be set to 1.
 It is tempting to increase this to reduce training time, however evidence shows higher time scale will affect the performance of the resulting brain negatively.